artgopi/audio2joystic/README.md

 I use it to practice in the excellent RC Quadcopter Racing Simulator - https://fpv-freerider.itch.io/fpv-freerider

-Thsi code is based on the work from https://github.com/nigelsim/ppmadapter, but as been substential modified, to be more reliable and don't consume much CPU
+Thsi code is based on the work from https://github.com/nigelsim/ppmadapter, but as been substential modified, to be more reliable and reduce CPU usage.

 Using an oscilloscope I check that my controller output a signal simillar to: